-Ryanair will suspend flights between Belfast International Airport (BFS/EGAA) and London Stansted Airport (STN/EGSS) from 21 January through to the end of March due to the United Kingdom’s COVID-19 lockdown.
+Ryanair will suspend flights from Belfast to London Stansted (BFS/EGAA – STN/EGSS) from 21 January through to the end of March due to the ongoing lockdown.

-But do not worry, you can alternatively fly from Belfast International airport to London Gatwick, Luton & London Stansted with EasyJet.
-And, British Airways & Aer Lingus have daily operational flights into London Heathrow.
+But do not worry, you can still alternatively fly from Belfast International airport to London Gatwick, Luton and London Stansted via EasyJet.
+Plus, British Airways & Aer Lingus have daily operational flights into London Heathrow.

 Dublin Departures & Arrivals

-For a list of airlines/routes ex Dublin please refer to the below link.
+For a list of airlines/routes via Dublin please refer to Dublin Airport’s airline information page.

 For up-to-date schedules or routing information please reach out to your account manager or email us at Bookings@beyondbusinesstravel.com and we shall be happy to help.